-Controller power up: If your controller has an emergency shut off switch, release the shut off by turning the knob right until it pops out.
+Controller power up: If your controller has an emergency shut off switch, release the shut off by turning the knob clockwise until it pops out.
 Press the green push button switch, the red light lights up.
 To turn it off, push the small red button below the pilot light.

 Pressing the emergency shut off or the red momentary switch will depower all drive and spindle operation.
+The interlock jumper plug must be installed or the controller will not turn on.